 Fiddler Everywhere comes with collaboration in mind and provides sharing functionalities.
 Consider the following security highlights when sharing sessions:

 Before sharing, a session is saved.
-Therefore, you should consider the saving-related security highlights.
+Therefore, you consider the saving-related security highlights.

 Sharing an unprotected session might expose your sensitive data to unauthorized third parties.
 Always consider adding a password-protection to your sessions before sharing them.